RIVM-bioinformatics/Pacini-typing/README.md

 ## Getting Started

-To get started with the application, you can run the following command:
+To get started with the application, you can run the following command to see the help of the application:

 ```bash
 python pacini_typing.py --help
 ```

+See the [Parameters & Usage](#parameters--usage) section for more information on how to run the application.

 [Back to top](#pacini-typing)